-This article has lists of special names for your really special calico cat, mostly female names—because they are almost always female (for those X and Y chromosome reasons) - and there are some original male names too.
+This article has lists of special names for your really special calico cat, mostly female names—because they are almost always female (for those X and Y chromosome reasons)—though there are some original male names, too.
 Calico cats ask to have names that no other cat has (or very, very few cats have!).
-Looking around the world and peeking at history I found the inspiration for great names for calico cats from the following list of 'ideas':
+Looking around the world and peeking at history, I found the inspiration for great names for calico cats from the following list of 'ideas':

 - Names from Egypt and around the Mediterranean where the calico cat is traced to have originated (where 'Tinka' still lives).

 - Names of famous calico cats through time and literature.

 - Original names because they are quite special and the Japanese people consider them lucky (maneki-neko).

 - Names of cats that have gone down in the history of cats and would make great names for a calico cat.

 - Ta Miu: She was so revered that her owner Crown Prince Thutmose mummified and buried her in a decorated sarcophagus after she died.
 (The Prince was a priest in ancient Memphis).

 - Isis: Princess Isis because she was Prince Thutmose's sister.
 Why not call her Princess Isis?
 My mother always titles her pets.
 Her Westie, for instance, is called Lady Anges!